GermanInfinity/Java.CS5010/HW5-HTW/res/README.md

 that gives a user the ability to play the hunt the wumpus game.
-On the technical aspect of the problem, the challege was to design a model controller relationship with limited information and connections shared between the model and controller, but still with the capability of havign a user play hunt the wumpus with no issues.
+On the technical aspect of the problem, the challege was to design a model controller relationship with limited information and connections shared between the model and controller, but still with the capability of having a user play hunt the wumpus with no issues.

 LIST OF FEATURES